 Our Tortilla Project is community based research that focuses on creating healthy, delicious, maize foods.
-We make tortillas and tamales inspired by Indigenous traditions, and Cacao Maize Power Cookies that bridge our chocolate and tortilla kitchens.
+For our Friday evening Taste & Tours, we make tortillas and tamales inspired by Indigenous traditions, and our farmers' market famous Cacao Maize Power Cookies that bridge our chocolate and maize kitchens.
 The project reflects our commitment to support Ontario’s local, ecological farming community and provide our customers with nutritious, local, and sustainable food.

 Please note, our savoury tortillas and tamales are currently only available at our Friday evening Taste & Tours.
 Our cookies and alegrias can be found in-store, at our farmers' markets, and special events!

 Our famous Cacao Maize Power Cookies are a staple at our store and farmers' markets.
 You can also find them at Bolt Fresh Bar.
 These soft, brownie-like cookies are made from our non-GMO, local corn dried and blitzed into a flour, amaranth flour, coconut oil, and dark chocolate.
 Finally, we place a square of our 65% Vanilla Sea Salt chocolate on top of each cookie for that extra bite of sweetness.